Rolodophone/nea/report/report.md

 # Documented Design

+The following is a temporary summary of the structure of my project.
+I will be able to go into more detail when I've done more of the technical solution

 ## Entity-component-system Pattern

 I will use ECS, which I believe to be a very good programming pattern and will increase cohesion and reduce coupling.